railsstudent/ng-output-demos/README.md

 ## Build

-Run `ng build` to build the project.
+Run `./deploy-github-page.sh output-function` and `./deploy-github-page.sh outputFromObservable-rxjs-interop` to build the projects.
 The build artifacts will be stored in the `dist/` directory.

 ## Running unit tests